 On September 21, 2015, the Company's petition to the Federal Bureau of Land Management for reinstatement of 12 potash prospecting permits by Sweetwater River Resources LLC was denied.
 Consequently, Sweetwater has applied to the BLM for 12 new potash prospecting permits analogous to and encompassing the same area as the original 12 prospecting permits.
 The permits have not yet been issued.
 The Company will maintain its right to acquire a 100% interest in the 12 new potash prospecting permits through continuance of the option agreement with Sweetwater.
-The Company has paid USD\$75,000 within 30 days of new prospecting permits being granted by the BLM.
+The Company is required to pay USD\$75,000 within 30 days of new prospecting permits begin granted by the BLM.
+As of January 31, 2019, the Company has advanced a total of USD\$30,000.